kharvd/practicechat/README.md

 Payload must be `null`.

 #### send_message
-Sends a message to the specified user.
+Sends a message to the specified user or the room (if the username starts with '\#').

 Payload example: